 Investments are reported at fair value.
-Short term investments are reported at cost, which approximates fair value.
 Securities and funds traded on national or international exchanges are valued at the last reported sales price at current exchange rates.
 Investments that do not have an established market value are reported at estimated fair value.
 The fair value of real estate investments is based on independent appraisals.
 Fair value of other securities is determined by the mean of the most recent bid and asked prices as obtained from dealers that make markets in such securities.
-Fair value for investments in private equity and hedge funds are estimated by adjusting the most recent market values reported by the funds.
+Fair value for investments in private equity, partnerships/joint ventures and hedge funds are estimated by adjusting the most recent market values reported by the funds.
 These adjustments are made by estimates from investment managers as to market values at year-end, including known cash activity such as capital calls, distributions and management fees, as well as, adjustments to audited financial statements of the funds.